Dalli promises to unblock women on boards directive

 Dalli also pledged to work constructively with member states, civil society, and the institutions to achieve the accession of the Istanbul Convention - the first legally-binding instrument to combat violence against women.

-This international treaty remains blocked in the EU council by Bulgaria, Czech Republic, Hungary, Latvia, Lithuania, Slovenia, and the United Kingdom.
+This international treaty remains blocked in the EU council by Bulgaria, Czech Republic, Hungary, Latvia, Lithuania, and the United Kingdom.

 However, "it's hard to understand the resistance to it [Istanbul Convention] when you see the statistics," Dalli stated, pointing out that one-in-every-three women in Europe has been a victim of physical and/or sexual violence since the age of 15.